andreeacristinastan/Data-Structures-implementations/README.md

 # Data-Structures-implementations
-Data Structure implementations in C for Lists, Hashtable and Trees
+Data Structures implementations in C for Lists, Hashtable and Trees